dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3344: Root causes must be confronted for effective solutions.
+### T3344: Addressing root causes is essential, not just distracting with cheerful activities.

 |Support|
 |---|